Simulated Rotation Measure Sky from Primordial Magnetic Fields: Results

-As already emphasised in Introduction, currently, uncertainties in the predictions of $\langle \mathrm{RM_{IGM}} \rangle$ exist both, in observations (e.g., removing foreground Galactic magnetic field contribution, or effects from foreground radio galaxies; the latter being relevant also for simulations) and simulations.
-As \citealt{Vazzaetal2025} has found radio galaxies also contribute to the RM-rms measurements at low redshifts \cite[see also][for a recent review]{CarrettiVazza2025}.
-Therefore, even if our uniform and km1 models with $\nG$ strengths better reproduce LoTSS mean-RM trends our simulations lack contribution from radio galaxies, the effect which we need to account for in our future studies.
-However, overall, our results seem promising that if both simulations and observations are improved mean RM evolution can be used (probably together with RM-rms statistics) not only for constraining the amplitude of the PMF, but also its structure (coherence scale) — which is the most important question in the search for the origin of cosmic magnetism.
+As already emphasised in the Introduction, currently uncertainties in the predictions of $\langle \mathrm{RM_{IGM}} \rangle$ exist both in observations (e.g. removing foreground Galactic magnetic field contribution, or the effects from foreground radio galaxies; the latter being also relevant for simulations) and simulations.
+As \citealt{Vazzaetal2025} found radio galaxies also contribute to the RM-rms measurements at low redshifts \cite[see also][for a recent review]{CarrettiVazza2025}.
+Therefore, even if our uniform and km1 models with $\nG$ strengths better reproduce LoTSS mean-RM trends, our simulations lack the contribution from radio galaxies, the effect that we need to account for in our future studies.
+However, overall, our results seem to suggest that if both simulations and observations are improved mean RM evolution can be used (probably together with RM-rms statistics) not only for constraining the amplitude of the PMF, but also its structure (coherence scale), which is the most important question in the search for the origin of cosmic magnetism.